-Car insurance for a 55-year-old costs $684 per year, on average, or $57 per month.
+Car insurance for a 55-year-old costs $62 per month, on average.
 The exact cost of car insurance for a 55-year-old depends on a few factors, including their driving record, gender, location, vehicle, and car insurance company.
-Some of the cheapest insurance companies for 55-year-old drivers are Geico, USAA and Mercury.
+Some of the cheapest insurance companies for 55-year-old drivers are Geico, USAA, and AAA.

 Cost of Car Insurance for a 55-Year-Old by Company

 $458 per year

 Note: Rates are an approximation based on a driver in California with minimum coverage.
 Actual rates will vary.